Cool Digest Capsules

-When we are under any kind of stress, the digestive system produces excess stomach acid, which may overheat the system and imbalance the mucus lining of the stomach wall.
+Stress causes the digestive system to produce excess stomach acid.
+Excess stomach acid may overheat the system and disrupt the delicate balance of the stomach wall’s mucus lining.
 This can result in weakened digestion and a hot and irritated stomach and/or upper intestinal lining.
-The acid can also creep up into the esophagus, causing occasional heartburn.*
+The acid can also creep up into the esophagus causing occasional heartburn.*

-Combining Amalaki, Guduchi, and other traditional Ayurvedic herbs, Cool Digest is designed to kindle digestive fire while cooling and balancing the mucosa of the stomach wall and boosting bile flow.
-For a system that is experiencing excess heat, Cool Digest may also provide support.*
+Cool Digest is formulated to kindle digestive fire while cooling and balancing the mucosa of the stomach wall and boosting bile flow.
+For a system that is experiencing excess heat, Cool Digest provides excellent support.*

 Suggested Use: Take 1 capsules before meals, or as directed by your health care professional.

 Bottle Contains: 90 vegetarian capsules, 450 mg each

 Ingredients: Organic Marshmallow Root, Organic Amalaki Fruit, Organic Fennel Seed, Organic Coriander Seed

 Does not contain: Yeast, gluten, corn, soy, milk, fish, animal products, binders, fillers, preservatives or artificial coloring

 Kosher Certified: No animal derivatives